nil1143/p1-ci/README.md

 # **Description**

 ### Web Coffee  is a a simple three-pages website showcasing Cafe Shop and Restaurasnt in Dublin with delicious coffee and food.
 This website was created for educational purposes as part of the Code Institute Diploma in Full-Stack Software Development.

+# UX
+## User Stories

+- As a user, I want to navigate the website using multiple devices and- access social media.
+- As a user, I want to find general information about Web Coffee.
+- As a user, I want to learn more about Web Coffee's spot.
+- As a user, I want to be able to easily contact the website and see- contact details.

+## Site owners Goals

+- Attract customers with coffee and food.
+- Inform customers about Web Coffee's services.
+- Inform customers about Web Coffee company.
+- Show customers Web Coffee Menu what we do.

+## Requirements

+- Easy to navigate on various screen sizes and search engines.
+- Clear and precise information about Web Coffee's company.
+- Simple method of contacting the website.
+- Visually appealing design maintained through all pages.

+ ## Expectations

+- I expect all links to social media sites to be opened in a new tab.
+- I expect all navigation links to work correctly.
+- I expect screen size not to affect the quality any aspect of the website.
+- I expect all information to be correct and accurate.

 # **Features**